Joiner Mover Leaver Controls: The IT Governance Gap That Creates Hidden Risk

 • Leaves the organization

-Each of these moments introduces risk if access is not reviewed deliberately.
+Each of these three moments introduces risk if access is not reviewed deliberately.

 Why JML Breaks Down in Growing Businesses